CTJMID/CV/README.md

 An ambitious full-stack developer combining adept skills in software engineering, and considerable experience of business development, ownership, operations and management gained through a 12-year career in hospitality.

-Software engineering balances rigourous logic and anlystical problem solving with lateral thinking and creativity; mirroring my formal education in law, philosophy and fine art; culminating in my recent graduation from the Makers Academy.
+Software engineering balances rigourous logic and analytical problem solving with lateral thinking and creativity; mirroring my formal education in law, philosophy and fine art; culminating in my recent graduation from the Makers Academy.

 I am a looking for a role where I can develop my entreupenerial skills in business growth, my experience managing and developing teams and people, whilst meeting commercial and social opportunities with digital solutions.

-The shift to a digital world should not be a compromise between 'old' and 'new'; rather it should be overwhelmingly positive and I look forward to being involved in an organisation that can make this happen.
+The shift to a digital world should not be a compromise between 'old' and 'new'; rather it should be overwhelmingly positive and I look forward to being involved in an organisation that can help make this happen.

 <br />
 <br />